In a Nutshell:

 Alpina Massage Chair with black PU upholstery and a tablet mounted to one side of the seat

-The thing is, though, you can actually combine kneading with tapping, clapping, or Shiatsu if you like, which gives you three additional techniques:
+The thing is, though, you can combine kneading with tapping, clapping, or Shiatsu if you like, which gives you three additional techniques:

 • Kneading + Tapping